 EatWith advertises their resource as a way to “access the underground food scene” around the world.
 Sounds pretty interesting right?
-Another group trying to earn the Airbnb of food title, EatWith promotes in-home private dining, cooking classes, and events hosted by locals from more than 200 cities in over 50 countries worldwide.
+Another group trying to earn the Airbnb of food title, EatWith promotes in-home private dining, cooking classes, and events hosted by locals in over 130 countries worldwide.

 Hosts list their menu or itinerary on the site, then users choose a dinner/class/event they would like to attend.
 From a Balkan Feast in Harlem and Austrian Seasonal Cooking in Salzburg to Chocolate Inspired Latin American Tapas in São Paulo – the opportunities are certainly diverse!